apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    .. important::

-       If you enable this option, then you must also specify a filtering rule in the ip_allow.config file to allow only certain machines to push content into the cache.
+       If you enable this option, then you must also specify a filtering rule in the ip_allow.yaml file to allow only certain machines to push content into the cache.

 .. ts:cv:: CONFIG proxy.config.http.max_post_size INT 0